noccylabs/immp-spec/immp-draft.md

 ## IMIDs

 IMID stands for Internet Mail (or Messaging) ID.
-Unlike e-mail addresses, IMIDs can have subnodes.
+Unlike e-mail addresses, IMIDs can have sub-nodes.
 For example:

 ~~~~
   domain.com